brian6484/brian6484.github.io/_posts/data_structure_and_algorithms/2022-05-05-diffStringBufferStringBuilder.md

 ## Difference
 StringBuffer is actually thread-safe in a multi-threaded environment by supporting the synchronisation.
-Btw, since String also has immutability, it also has stability (thread-safe) in a multi-threaded environment.
+It means 2 threads cant call the methods of StringBufffer at the same time.Btw, since String also has immutability, it also has stability (thread-safe) in a multi-threaded environment.

 Conversely, StringBuilder does not support synchronisation,